Omar-Talabay/Object-Detection-in-an-Urban-Environment/README.md

 ### Training
 #### Reference experiment
 The results of the reference on training was very high, 19.82.
-This potintially makes the model underfit.
 After evaluation on validation set, poor mAp was acheived.
 The observation here is that there is high fluctionations in the loss during training and this could be caused by the high learning rate.

 In order to optimize the performance, 2 experiments were conducted.
-First, lowring the learning rate.
+First, reducing the learning rate.
 Second, using data augmentation.

 Bellow is the loss for reference experiment: